John B. Henderson

-From the history of amateur athletics to race, crime and the prison system, the Second World War, Archaic and Classical Greece: We've got it all!
-Check the new list of courses that will be offered in the coming semester, along with professors' descriptions of content and workload: Fall 2019 courses
+Fall 2019 courses: From the history of amateur athletics to race, crime and the prison system, the Second World War, Archaic and Classical Greece: We've got it all!
+Check the new list of courses that will be offered in the coming semester, along with professors' descriptions of content and workload: full course list

 Stay up-to-date on our activities by checking back here frequently, or by visiting and following our Facebook, Twitter, and Instagram accounts.
 Contact individual faculty members by the email addresses listed in their faculty profiles; for general comments or questions about this website you may contact: History Department Webmaster.